The gendered impacts of mining

 Oxfam’s Tunnel Vision: Women, Mining and Communities, was a ground breaking report and one of the first globally to expose the gendered impacts of mining.

-Oxfam has recently updated our Guide to Gender Impact Assessment for the Extractive Industries to assist companies and civil society organisations to conduct gender impact assessments of mining projects.
+We have recently updated our Guide to Gender Impact Assessment for the Extractive Industries to assist companies and civil society organisations to conduct gender impact assessments of mining projects.

-Oxfam is also developing a gender impact assessment app to support the guides on gender impact assessment for the mining and hydropower sectors.
+We are also developing a gender impact assessment app to support the guides on gender impact assessment for the mining and hydropower sectors.
 The app will allow information to be collected in the field and will facilitate the analysis of this data to inform company-community engagement strategies and programs.

-Oxfam’s report, Gender and the extractive industries: putting gender on the corporate agenda, aims to put pressure on mining companies to work towards gender equality and the realisation of women’s rights.
+Our report, Gender and the extractive industries: putting gender on the corporate agenda, aims to put pressure on mining companies to work towards gender equality and the realisation of women’s rights.
 If they don’t, they may fail to meet their human rights obligations, face possible legal action or conflict with local communities, and could be wasting their investments on community development projects that do not deliver the best results.

 Oxfam’s Position Paper on Gender Justice and the Extractive Industries outlines Oxfam’s position on gender justice in the context of extractive industries.
 It describes some of the causes and consequences of the Extractive Industry’s gendered impacts, and it summarizes Oxfam’s recommendations to mining, oil, and gas companies, to governments, and to international financial institutions for achieving better gender equality outcomes and advancing women’s rights.